Background pattern

 • cisapride (for gastroesophageal reflux).

-• some types of diuretics that may cause a reduction in blood potassium levels, such as furosemide, hydrochlorothiazide, indapamide (used to treat edema, high blood pressure).
+• certain types of diuretics that can cause a reduction in potassium levels in the blood, such as furosemide, hydrochlorothiazide, indapamide (used to treat edema, high blood pressure).

 Taking Ivabradina Teva Group with food and drinks